Top of the Foot Pain:

 - This will limit dorsal compression syndrome and limit extensor tendonitis to the top of the foot.

 Best Top of the Foot Pain Shoes:

-- Getting a great supportive pair of shoes will make sure that there is pressure removed from the top of the foot.
+- Getting a great supportive pair of shoes will ensure that pressure is removed from the top of the foot.

 - There is much less compression appreciated.

-- This is especially important if you have a swollen top of foot, intermittent sharp pain on top of foot and top of the foot compression.
+- This is especially important if you have a swollen top of your foot, intermittent sharp pain on top of your foot, and top of the foot compression.

 - The following link will show you what our favorites are.

 The Best Top of the Foot Pain Orthotics:

 - There are different types of different shoes.